 Earth Faces Unprecedented Extinction Crisis Threatening Thousands of Species and Our Future

-The world is facing an unprecedented extinction crisis.
+The world is facing an unprecedented crisis.
 Species are vanishing at an alarming rate, primarily due to human activities.

 Scientists warn that unless immediate action is taken, many more species will disappear forever.